 The Honor Council is comprised of twelve Upper School student members.
-The Honor Council voting members include: two Seniors, two Juniors, one Sophomore, and one Freshman.
+The Honor Council members include: two Seniors, two Juniors, one Sophomore, and one Freshman.
 Honor Council members are elected by students in each grade.
 Seniors and Juniors will each elect four students of their class to serve.
-The students with the most votes will be voting members of Honor Council.
 Sophomores and Freshmen will each elect two students to serve.
-The student with the most votes will be that grade's voting representative.
 No student that has received any Maclay disciplinary letter within the previous 365 days may serve on the Honor Council.
-If a voting member cannot attend an Honor Council meeting, a non-voting member from the same grade level will vote in their place.
 Presiding over the Honor Council as Chairperson is a member of the Upper School Administration, who votes only in the event of a tie.